ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/index.rst

-.. trianglelib documentation master file, created by sphinx-quickstart on Mon Aug  3 21:43:57 2020.
+..
+CMC documentation master file, created by sphinx-quickstart on Mon Aug  3 21:43:57 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to trianglelib's documentation!
+Welcome to CMC's documentation!
 =======================================

 .. toctree::